material-motion/material-motion/specifications/runtime.md

 ### Intention

-A plan is represented in the Runtime by an instance of Intention.
+A plan is represented in the Runtime by an instance of an Intention.

 **Example objects**: